Converging to Stability in Two-Sided Bandits: The Case of Unknown Preferences on Both Sides of a Matching Market: Setting

 \section{Setting}

-There are $N$ agents (henceforth referred to as players) and $K$ stochastic arms.
+There are $N$ proposers (henceforth players) and $K$ proposees (henceforth arms).
 To ensure that each player can be matched, we assume that $N \leq K$ \cite{centralized,caucb,basu21,sankararaman21}.
-The set of players is denoted by $P = \{p_1, p_2, \cdots, p_n\}$ and the set of arms by $A = \{a_1, a_2, \cdots a_k\}$.
-For each $p_i \in P$, there is a distinct (unknown) mean reward $\mu_j^{(i)}$ associated with each arm $a_j$ with unit variance.
-If $\mu_j^{(i)} > \mu_k^{(i)}$, we say that $p_i$ prefers $a_j$ over $a_{k}$ denoted by $a_j \succ_{p_i} a_k$.
+The set of players is denoted by $\left\{p_i\right\}_{i=1}^N$ and the set of arms by $\left\{a_k\right\}_{k=1}^K$.
+For each $p_i$, there is a distinct (unknown) mean reward $\mu_i^k$ associated with each arm $a_k$ with unit variance.
+If $\mu_i^k > \mu_i^j$, we say that $p_i$ prefers $a_k$ over $a_j$ denoted by $a_k \succ_{p_i} a_j$.
 Similarly, the arms also have distinct mean rewards associated with each player.
 The arms may or may not have this information available to them a priori depending on the setting in consideration.

-At each time-step $t \in \{1, \cdots, T\}$, player $p_i \in P$ attempts to pull an arm $a_j \in A$.
-Let $A^i(t)$ and $\bar{A}^i(t)$ denote, respectively, the arm that player $p_i$ attempted to pull, and the arm that player $p_i$ successfully pulled at time $t$.
+At each time-step $t \in \{1, \cdots, T\}$, player $p_i$ attempts to pull an arm $a_k$.
+Let $A_i(t)$ and $\bar{A}_i(t)$ denote, respectively, the arm that player $p_i$ attempted to pull, and the arm that player $p_i$ successfully pulled at time $t$.
 If multiple players attempt to pull the same arm, a conflict will arise.
 If the arms are aware of their preferences, the player that is the most preferred by the arm will be picked in the event of a conflict (if the arms are not fully aware of their preferences, then the chosen player will depend on the arm's decision-making algorithm).
-At the end of each time-step, if a player $p_i$ is successfully matched with an arm i.e. $\bar{A}^i(t) = m_i(t)$, it will receive a random reward $X_{i, m_i(t)} \sim \mathcal{N}(\mu_{m_i(t)}^{(i)}, 1)$.
-Players that fail to successfully pull an arm will receive a reward of 0 and $\bar{A}^i(t) = \phi$.
+At the end of each time-step, if a player $p_i$ is successfully matched with an arm i.e. $\bar{A}_i(t) = m_i(t)$, it will receive a stochastic reward $X_i^{m_i(t)} \sim \mathcal{N}(\mu_i^{m_i(t)}, 1)$.
+Players that fail to successfully pull an arm will receive a reward of 0 and $\bar{A}_i(t) = \emptyset$.
 The final matching is made public to all the agents at the end of each time step.